-Responsibility for policy: Director of Marketing and Communications
+Responsibility for policy: Director of Communications and Strategic Engagement

 Approving authority: Vice-Chancellor

 - This policy applies to all staff of the University of Waikato.